Off-Trail Learning is an informational website and podcast for young adults who want to blaze their own trails through life.

-In my years working with self-directed young people, I’d noticed a few things that they’re often searching for:
+In my years working with self-directed young people, I noticed a few things that they’re often searching for:

 - Inspiration: Taking an alternative path through one’s education and career can be difficult and anxiety-provoking.
 Self-directed young people need positive examples and moral support to inspire their continued journey, especially from those who have walked as a similar path.